mahaley22/Uncertainty-Sampling/index.md

 ![Image](https://github.com/mahaley22/Uncertainty-Scoring/blob/gh-pages/images/Mistranslation1.PNG?raw=true&width=300&height=300)

-2) *False Negatives with respect to mis-matches* (good alternate translations with low uncertainty): often acceptable replacement with an synonymous word or words, e.g. "perplexed/confused" (above example), "this/that", "keep" vs. "put" (image above).
+2) *False Negatives with respect to mis-matches* (good alternate translations with low uncertainty): when we explore this seeming variance in the low uncertainty validation set, we often find acceptable alternate translations, e.g. replacement with an synonymous word or words, e.g. "perplexed/confused" (above example), "this/that", "keep" vs. "put" (image above).
 These acceptable replacements can be recast as *True Positives* w.r.t. uncertainty scores and added to our reference translations ground truth.

-    2a) Partially FN, partially TN hyvrid, where a whole subclause can be correct and then another goes off the rails:
+    2a) Partially FN, partially TN hybrid, where a whole subclause can be correct and then another goes off the rails:

 ![Image](https://github.com/mahaley22/Uncertainty-Scoring/blob/gh-pages/images/Long%20sentence%20started%20out%20ok.PNG?raw=true&width="1000"&height="500")